Prajwal208V/PreapBytes/js/README.md

 387. ### What are tasks in event loop

      A task is any javascript code/program which is scheduled to be run by the standard mechanisms such as initially starting to run a program, run an event callback, or an interval or timeout being fired.
-All these tasks are scheduled on a task queue.
-     Below are the list of use cases to add tasks to the task queue,
+All these tasks are scheduled on a task queue. use cases to add tasks to the task queue,
      1. When a new javascript program is executed directly from console or running by the ```<script>``` element, the task will be added to the task queue.
      2. When an event fires, the event callback added to task queue
      3. When a setTimeout or setInterval is reached, the corresponding callback added to task queue